Spacetrades/SpaceTrades/README.md

 ## Inline Comments:
 	TASK - A task to complete in a certain file
-	BREAK - Something is breaking
+	COMMENT REASON - Specify the reason why you have left the code commented and have not simply removed it BREAK - Something is breaking
 	BREAK CRUCIAL - Something is breaking which is crucial for the site IDEAL - A suggestion to do something differently